Particle size distribution analysis – guide to method selection

 Suitable particle shapes

-Size range of analysed particles*
+Size range of analyzed particles*

 Analysis matrix